 PEACE-FAKERS (What?!
 There’s no conflict!)

-Suicide.
+- Suicide.
 When people lose all hope of resolving a conflict, they may seek to escape the situation (or make a desperate cry for help) by attempting to take their own lives.
 Suicide is never the right way to deal with conflict.

-Assault.
+- Assault.
 Some people try to overcome an opponent by using various forms of force or intimidation, such as verbal attacks (including gossip and slander), physical violence, or efforts to damage a person financially or professionally.
 Such conduct always makes conflicts worse.

-Litigation.
+- Litigation.
 Another way to force people to bend to our will is to take them to court.
 Lawsuits damage relationships and often fail to achieve complete justice.
 When Christians are involved on both sides, their witness can be severely damaged.
 This is why Christians are commanded to settle their differences within the church rather than in the civil courts (1 Cor.
 6:1-8).
-Therefore, it is important to make every effort to settle a dispute out of court whenever possible (Matt.
+Therefore, it is essential to make every effort to settle a dispute out of court whenever possible (Matt.
 5:25-26).

-Murder.
+- Murder.
 In extreme cases, people may be so desperate to win a dispute that they will try to kill those who oppose them.
-While most Christians would not actually kill someone, we should never forget that we stand guilty of murder in God’s eyes when we harbor anger or contempt in our hearts toward others (see 1 John 3:15; Matt.
+While most Christians would not kill someone, we should never forget that we stand guilty of murder in God’s eyes when we harbor anger or contempt in our hearts toward others (see 1 John 3:15; Matt.
 5:21-22).

 PEACEMAKERS—The Godly Model

-Mediation.
+- Mediation.
 If two people cannot reach an agreement in private, they should ask one or more objective outside people to meet with them to help them communicate more effectively and explore possible solutions.
 “If he will not listen [to you], take one or two others along” (Matt.
 18:16).

 To put it another way, when God says that he “remembers your sins no more” (Isa.
 43:25), he is not saying that he cannot remember our sins.
-Rather, he is promising that he will not remember them.
-When he forgives us, he chooses not to mention, recount, or think about our sins ever again.
+Instead, he is promising that he will not remember them.
+When he forgives us, he chooses not to mention, recount, or think about our sins again.
 Similarly, when we forgive, we must draw on God’s grace and consciously decide not to think or talk about what others have done to hurt us.

-“I will not dwell on this incident.”
+- “I will not dwell on this incident.”

-“I will not bring up this incident again and use it against you.”
+- “I will not bring up this incident again and use it against you.”

-“I will not talk to others about this incident.”
+- “I will not talk to others about this incident.”

-“I will not let this incident stand between us or hinder our personal relationship.”
+- “I will not let this incident stand between us or hinder our personal relationship.”

-It’s not easy…
+It’s not easy.

 When we think about the forgiveness that the ultimate Peacemaker gave to us at Christmas, we should be motivated to extend forgiveness and peace towards others.
 This holiday season, be a peacemaker.
 Let forgiveness be an overwhelming theme of your life.